marinus-g/gnome-x11-displayserver-script/README.md

 ---
 ## The why
-With wayland enabled screensharing in apps written with election does not work.
+With wayland enabled, screensharing in apps written with election does not work.

 ## How To
 ```bash